-In children, baby tooth usually starts to fall out at a specific age.
-However, the falling pattern may vary from person to person.
-By the age seven, your child should have four permanent incisors and four permanent molars.
-Any deviations from this pattern of tooth falling may cause crowding and spacing problem.
-Sometimes, this problem may lead to premature tooth loss and eruption.
-Orthodontists can correct this problem by maintaining the space between teeth with a bridge or arch.
-This will eventually prevent any further problem with teeth alignment and crowding.
+In children, the baby tooth usually starts to fall out at a specific age.
+However, the falling pattern varies from person to person.
+By the age of seven, your child should have four permanent incisors and four permanent molars.
+Any deviations from this pattern of tooth falling can cause crowding and spacing problems.
+Sometimes, this problem can lead to premature tooth loss and eruption.
+Orthodontists can correct this problem by maintaining the space between permanent teeth or adult teeth with a bridge or arch.
+This will eventually prevent any further issues with teeth alignment and crowding.

-Alignment of teeth is a major problem in young adults.
-Due to crowding and spacing of tooth, your child may have teeth alignment issue in the future.
-As a result, your child may develop crooked teeth and overlaying gum issues in the future.
-Correcting alignment problem at an early age is highly recommended.
-Later, misaligned teeth may impact the self-esteem of your child.
-Orthodontists use braces and Invisalign to correct the crooked teeth problem and misalignment of teeth.
+Alignment is a major problem in young adults.
+Due to crowding and spacing, your little one might have alignment issues in the future.
+As a result, he or she may develop crooked teeth and overlaying gum issues in the future.
+Correcting alignment problems at an early age is highly recommended.
+Later, misalignment may impact the self-esteem of your child.
+Orthodontists use braces and Invisalign to correct the crooked problem and misalignment of teeth.
 Although the alignment problem can also be corrected at a later age, you can always opt for early treatment by visiting an orthodontist.

-This problem is very common among children of 7-10 years of age.
-However, orthodontists advise waiting till your child reaches the age of 16.
+This problem is very common among children.
+However, orthodontists advise waiting until the age of 16.
 Usually, orthodontists start treating this problem only after your child has all fully grown teeth.
 To normalize the anterior bite, orthodontists use special treatments to shift the bite in order to avoid excess gum damage and occlusion.
-If your child shows the underbite problem at an early age, then take him/her to the orthodontist to find more options for definitive correction at an early age.
+If your child shows the underbite problem, then take him/her to the orthodontist to find more options for definitive correction at an early age.

 Protrusive Front Teeth

 Most of the children usually have four fully-grown incisors by the age of seven.
-If your child’s front teeth stick out instead of staying within the jaw line, then you may need orthodontist’s help.
+If the front teeth stick out instead of staying within the jawline, then you may need professional help.
 This problem is the major cause of developing overbite in the course of time.
-Your orthodontist will suggest a safe and effective way to treat the protrusive front teeth problem easily.
+Suggested is a safe and effective way to treat the protrusive front teeth problem easily.

-In case, your child has a vertical alignment problem, it may lead to anterior open bites and deep bites.
-If your child is of seven years, then this problem can be easily detected.
+In case the issue is a vertical alignment problem, it may lead to anterior open bites and deep bites.
+This problem can be easily detected.
 Deep bites may cause abnormal growth of teeth and crowding.
-Orthodontists will work with you and your child to eliminate such problem through several sessions, so your child will have a normal teeth development.
+Orthodontists will work with you and your little one to eliminate such a problem through several sessions after which normal teeth development ensues.

 Schedule Your First Appointment

-In conclusion, patients can undergo an examination from a knowledgeable orthodontist to avoid having misaligned teeth that lead to jaw pain or breathing problems.
+In conclusion, patients can undergo an examination from a knowledgeable expert to avoid having misalignment that leads to jaw pain or breathing problems.
 Dr. Gluck is able to create customized orthodontia for patients that include:

 2125 Blakemore Avenue